 Centre of Excellence for Rural Development (CERD) is a non-profit Organization registered with Securities and Exchange Commission of Pakistan (SECP) under section 42 of the companies’ ordinance 1984.
 CERD is also Pakistan Centre of Philanthropy (PCP) certified CSO.

 CERD has successfully managed to deliver services worth more than US$ 29 million in the sectors of Human Rights and Protection, Rule of Law and Governance, Health & Nutrition, Education, WASH, Livelihood and Food Security.
-Currently CERD is managing 9 Regional offices and 272 qualified and experienced managerial and support staff across Khyber Pakhtunkwa and FATA.
+Currently CERD is managing 9 Regional offices and 272 qualified and experienced managerial and support staff across Khyber Pakhtunkwa and the newly merged districts.
 We are in close coordination with the government of Khyber Pakhtunkwa at provincial and district level for the implementation of our entire projects intervention.

-CERD has extensive experience of working in districts of Khyber Pakhtunkhwa including Hangu, Bannu, Lower Dir, Upper Dir, Swat, Shangla, Buner, Malakand, Swabi, Mardan, Charsadda, Nowshera, Peshawar, Kohat, D.I Khan, Karak, Laki Marwat and Ex-FATA and Frontier Regions (FR).
+CERD has extensive experience of working in districts of Khyber Pakhtunkhwa including Hangu, Bannu, Lower Dir, Upper Dir, Swat, Shangla, Buner, Malakand, Swabi, Mardan, Charsadda, Nowshera, Peshawar, Kohat, D.I Khan, Karak, Laki Marwat, Tribal Districts (Ex-FATA) and Frontier Regions (FR).
 CERD has delivered the following thematic services in the aforementioned geographic areas;

 Human Rights and Protection:

-CERD has implemented number of programs and projects on general protection and child protection with special focus on women and adolescent girls in districts Peshawar, Nowshera, Hangu and Swat in KP while Mohmand, Khyber and Kurram Agencies in FATA.
+CERD has implemented number of programs and projects on general protection and child protection with special focus on women and adolescent girls in districts Peshawar, Nowshera, Hangu and Swat and Newly merged Mohmand, Khyber and Kurram Agencies .
 Our camp management and community services programs specifically address and ensure access of IDPs to the needs of shelter, food, health & nutrition, water sanitation & hygiene and livelihood opportunities.

 Health and Nutrition: